6 Website Navigation Tips, Including Our Newest Menu Features!

 Knowledge is power, they say, so we want to empower you with the option to understand your website navigation and to customize it to suit your web design needs.
 We have a couple of new menu features to introduce, and we’ll add to that a detailed explanation of what your Wix menus can do for you.

-- New!
+New!
 Link menu to Anchors or External Links: Long scrolling is trending in web design right now.
 To make the scrolling more simple, anchor links are used to help site visitors skip from section to section.
 Now you can add the anchor links directly to the navigation menu so that instead of opening new pages the menu can help your viewers scroll to their own convenience.
-Here’s a video that can guide you through the steps.
 If you want to link to a menu button to link to an external URL, email address, document or a specific position on one of your pages instead, follow these simples steps.